Evolutionary games on the lattice: Payoffs affecting birth and death rates: Introduction

 We now state our analytical results for the spatial stochastic process, which confirms in particular these two important aspects.
-To motivate and explain our first result, we observe that the presence of density dependent birth and death rates typically precludes the existence of a mathematically tractable dual process.
-Note however that if $a_{11} = a_{12}$ and $a_{22} = a_{21}$ then the payoff of players of either type is constant across all possible spatial configurations: birth and death rates are no longer density dependent.
-For this specific choice of the payoffs, the process reduces to a biased voter model, therefore strategy~1 wins if in addition $a_{12} > a_{21}$.
-For all other payoff matrices, the dynamics is more complicated but there is a large parameter region in which the spatial game can still be coupled with a biased voter model to deduce that strategy~1 wins.
+To motivate and explain our first result, we observe that the presence of density-dependent birth and death rates typically precludes the existence of a mathematically tractable dual process.
+See Liggett \cite{liggett_1985}, Section II.3, for a general definition of duality and dual process.
+Note, however, that if $a_{11} = a_{12}$ and $a_{22} = a_{21}$, then the payoff of players of either type is constant across all possible spatial configurations: birth and death rates are no longer density dependent.
+For this specific choice of the payoffs, the process reduces to a biased voter model~\cite{bramson_griffeath_1980,bramson_griffeath_1981}, and therefore strategy~1 wins if in addition $a_{12} > a_{21}$.
+For all other payoff matrices, the dynamics is more complicated, but there is a large parameter region in which the spatial game can still be coupled with a biased voter model to deduce that strategy~1 wins.
 This parameter region is specified in the following theorem.
-See also the right-hand side of Figure~\ref{fig:diagrams-2} where the boundary of this region is represented in dashed lines on the $a_{11} - a_{22}$ plane. \begin{theor} -- Assume that $a_{12} > a_{21}$.
-Then, strategy~1 wins whenever
+See also the right-hand side of Figure~\ref{fig:diagrams-2} where the boundary of this region is represented in dashed lines on the $a_{11} - a_{22}$ plane.